Feynlady/QuoteQueen/README.md

 - [ ] Pinpoint Design (**see Design document)
 - [ ] Project outcomes
 - [ ] Prepare DEMO
-- [ ] Deep critical thinking and discussion of the results - lessons learned and future work section
+- [ ] Deep critical thinking and discussion of the results